Amog-OS/AmogOS/README.md

 And to Innersloth, for making one of the most famous and memed games of 2020 and onwards.

 ### Donation
 Donate to our opencollective, all funds spending is transparent so you know what we do with your generous donations!
-We also support crypto https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or become sus)
+We also support crypto https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or become ඞsusඞ)

 #### Alternative donation methods
 - Duino Coin: `rpinews` & `moon1789`